open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 The `UseOtlpExporter` has the following behaviors:

-* Calling `UseOtlpExporter` automatically enables logging, metrics, and tracing.
-  Calls to `WithLogging`, `WithMetrics`, and/or `WithTracing` are NOT required when using `UseOtlpExporter` however only telemetry which has been enabled will be exported.
+* Calling `UseOtlpExporter` automatically enables logging, metrics, and tracing however only telemetry which has been enabled will be exported.

   There are different mechanisms available to enable telemetry: